artemis-sbs/sbs_utils/mkdocs/docs/mast/overview.md

 {{ab.m}} allows multiple storylines to run in "parallel".

 {{ab.m}} in Artemis Cosmos is inherently a single thread of execution.
-These storylines do not run exactly in parallel, but you can run multiple things and make sure they run.
-These are called Tasks, and tasks can be scheduled so that multiple task can run.
+These storylines do not run exactly in parallel, but you can run multiple things and make sure they run at the same time.
+These are called Tasks, and tasks can be scheduled so that multiple tasks can run on the same tick.
+A 'tick' is a very short piece of time where the game engine checks for input from the clients, calculates how everything in the game is supposed to move, processes damage and other internal logic, and then sends updated information to the clients.

 For example a Player Ship can run a Task for handling Comms messages, another for Science scan.
 This player ship could in fact run multiple tasks for handling comms with different sets of ships.